 If you're going for the "pay as you go" option, then cancellation isn't an issue.

-If you decide to go All Inclusive at Mr Sanchos, you’ll have the ability to cancel at any time before 11 days prior for a full refund.
-So again, no risk to reserve a spot.
-Here’s the link again to lock in your all inclusive pass.
+If you decide to go All Inclusive at Mr Sanchos or Paradise Beach, you'll have the ability to cancel at any time up until 24 hours before your excursion.
+This flexible cancellation policy is only available using the link below.
+It's unclear if you're able to cancel if booking directly from the resort's web sites.
+Here's the link again to lock in your all inclusive pass with flexible cancellation policy.

 Based on the info above, you can see that there are no wrong choices when deciding between Paradise Beach vs Mr Sanchos.
 Both are amazing options and almost a guaranteed great day in Cozumel.